hazelcast/hazelcast-python-client/README.md

 In the Python client, an `EntryProcessor` should be `IdentifiedDataSerializable` or `Portable` because the server should be able to deserialize it to process.

-The following is an example for `EntryProcessor` which is and `IdentifiedDataSerializable`.
+The following is an example for `EntryProcessor` which is an `IdentifiedDataSerializable`.

 ```python
 from hazelcast.serialization.api import IdentifiedDataSerializable